Concrete house on a Mediterranean cliff at golden hour

 Puerto Escondido, Mexico

-A barefoot, palm-thatched retreat on the Oaxacan coast — minutes from Tadao Ando's Casa Wabi foundation, which opens to visitors by appointment.
+A barefoot, palm-thatched retreat of sixteen private bungalows on the Oaxacan coast — minutes from Tadao Ando's Casa Wabi foundation, which opens to visitors by appointment.

 Architect